Skilled Nursing Care

-Infusion therapy at home for medication and nutrition allows patients to remain in their own environment, decreases the risk of infection, supports the healing of the patient and is less costly than a hospital stay.
+Infusion therapy at home for medication and nutrition allows our patients to remain comfortable and secure in their own environment.
+This decreases the risk of infection, supports the healing of the patient and is less costly than a hospital stay.

-Keeping track of medicines is very important.
-Making sure they are stored properly, refilled timely and taken according to the doctor’s instructions is necessary for proper healing and recovery.
-Our clinicians review medications every visit to assess the patient’s response, to make sure there are no changes or interactions and all medications are taken correctly.
+Keeping track of medicines is a very important part of recovery and maintaining good health.
+Making sure meds are stored properly, refilled timely and taken according to the doctor’s instructions is necessary for proper healing and recovery.
+Our clinicians review medications every visit to assess the patient’s response, to make sure there are no changes or interactions and all medications are correctly taken by the patient.

-Telemonitoring is the use of technology to monitor health care and health related information and education at a distance.
-Telemonitoring is used to provide our patients with additional resources to daily monitor their health along with appropriate intervention processes to reduce avoidable re-hospitalizations.
+Remote Patient Monitoring is the use of technology to track health related information and provide patient education at a distance.
+Remote patient monitoring is used by our nurses to provide our patients with additional resources to daily track and trend their health along with appropriate interventions to reduce avoidable re-hospitalizations.
 Daily patient triage can be provided without the need for a costly nursing visit.
-Vital patient information is promptly made available to the nurse and the physician to make certain the patient’s health status is satisfactory.
+Vital patient information is promptly made available to the nurse and the physician to make certain our patient’s health status is on track.

 Our Physical Therapists will help patients regain or improve their mobility; our Occupational Therapists will teach patients and families the skills needed to adapt to their environment; our Speech Therapists will help patients regain communication and cognitive skills, all provided in the comfort of home.